June 25, 2020

 At first glance, Reaction looks mature and well maintained.
 It has extensive documentation and seems to be highly customizable.
 For example, the tutorial for customizing the frontend is very neatly prepared.
 The backend gets an equally extensive look, and it seems that we’d be able to modify the platform with ease.
 It also comes with a lot of advanced features, including:

 Given a deep dive, it turns out that the documentation does not match the codebase.
 When importing a product base and deploying the platform on Heroku, some problems show up that are not explained properly by the documentation.
 To solve them, we needed to fiddle with the code itself, which means higher implementation costs.

 As of June 2020, we do not recommend using this platform, as it requires significant investment in development.
-The platform does not work out-of-the-box, requires some development effort, and higher hosting costs (microservices) than e.g. Express-cart.
+The platform does not work out of the box, requires some development effort, and has higher hosting costs (microservices) than e.g. Express-cart.